version-manager/woof/docs/details.md

 ## Approach

 Woof neither uses shims or symlinks.
 Symlinks aren't used because they typically must be recreated, sometimes frequently (ex. `npm -g i http-server`).
-Shims aren't good since they must be reshimed as well, but they have an additional performance overhead.
+Shims aren't good since they must be recreated (reshimed) as well, but they have an additional performance overhead.

 Instead, Woof manually manages the `PATH`.
 When initializing, `PATH` is set to the global defaults of each tool.
-When `cd`'ing, `PATH` is automatically changed, depending on discovered `.tool-version` files.
+When `cd`'ing, `PATH` is automatically changed, depending on any discovered `.tool-version` files.

 ## Plugin Installation